Harald Hardrada

-In 1046, Harald joined forces with Magnus's rival in Denmark (Magnus had also become king of Denmark), the pretender Sweyn II of Denmark, and started raiding the Danish coast.
+In 1046, Harald joined forces with Magnus's rival in Denmark, the pretender Sweyn II of Denmark, raiding the Danish coast.
 Magnus, unwilling to fight his uncle, agreed to share the kingship with Harald, since Harald in turn would share his wealth with him.
-The co-rule ended abruptly the next year as Magnus died, and Harald thus became the sole ruler of Norway.
-Domestically, Harald crushed all local and regional opposition, and outlined the territorial unification of Norway under a national governance.
-Harald's reign was probably one of relative peace and stability, and he instituted a viable coin economy and foreign trade.
-Probably seeking to restore Cnut's "North Sea Empire", Harald also claimed the Danish throne, and spent nearly every year until 1064 raiding the Danish coast and fighting his former ally, Sweyn.
+The co-rule ended abruptly the next year as Magnus died: Harald became the sole ruler of Norway.
+Domestically, Harald crushed opposition, and outlined the unification of Norway.
+Harald's reign was one of relative peace and stability, and he instituted a coin economy and foreign trade.
+Seeking to restore Cnut's "North Sea Empire", Harald claimed the Danish throne, and spent nearly every year until 1064 raiding the Danish coast and fighting his former ally, Sweyn.
 Although the campaigns were successful, he was never able to conquer Denmark.

-Not long after Harald had renounced his claim to Denmark, the former Earl of Northumbria, Tostig Godwinson, brother of the newly chosen (but reigning not for long) English king Harold Godwinson (also known as Harold of Wessex), pledged his allegiance to Harald and invited him to claim the English throne.
-Harald went along and invaded northern England with 10,000 troops and 300 longships in September 1066, raided the coast and defeated English regional forces of Northumbria and Mercia in the Battle of Fulford near York on 20 September 1066.
-Although initially successful, Harald was defeated and killed in a surprise attack by Harold Godwinson's forces in the Battle of Stamford Bridge on 25 September 1066, which wiped out almost his entire army.
-Modern historians have often considered Harald's death, which brought an end to his invasion, as the end of the Viking Age.
+Not long after Harald had renounced his claim to Denmark, the former Earl of Northumbria, Tostig Godwinson, brother of English king Harold Godwinson, pledged his allegiance to Harald, inviting him to claim the English throne.
+Harald assented, invading northern England with 10,000 troops and 300 longships in September 1066, defeating the English regional forces of Northumbria and Mercia in the Battle of Fulford near York on 20 September.
+Harald was defeated and killed in a surprise attack by Harold Godwinson's forces in the Battle of Stamford Bridge on 25 September, which wiped out his army.
+Historians often consider Harald's death the end of the Viking Age.